Amgueddfa Cymru — National Museum Wales

 The Cynon Valley Museum's Exhibition at Home page is another place where local artists can have their work showcased virtually.
 The powerfully expressive paintings of Lee Shot and the empowering photography of Nigel Whitbread are currently being exhibited.
 Going forwards this virtual gallery will continue to promote art from the best artists, artisans and crafters from the Cynon Valley and beyond.

 Online learning resources

 If you're looking to inspire your kids with some educational activities from the museums of Wales then the online catalogues from Amgueddfa Cymru have everything you will need.
-The National Roman Legion Museum, for example, offers a selection of ibooks that you can download to learn about things like medicine in the Roman world or what it was like to go to a Roman school.
-If you would prefer a PDF document rather than using Apple ibooks you can read about Roman medicine in this article or Roman schools in this article.
+The National Roman Legion Museum, for example, offers a selection of ebooks that you can read to learn about things like medicine in Roman times or what it was like to go to a Roman school.

 In addition, the Welsh Museums Federation links page contains the web addresses for over 90 museums, galleries and trusts in Wales.
 You can browse through these links and interact with the whole group of great Welsh institutions all over the country.
 Some great examples include The Firing Line Home Schooling Activities page from the Firing Line Museum at Cardiff Castle, the Storiel Museum learning programme of educational sheets and the London to Llantrisant interactive webpages that describe the journey of the Royal Mint from England to Wales.